 What is the Significance of Information Comprising a Limited Data Set (LDS)?

-Disclosures of a “limited data set," as PHI, are subject to the HIPAA Privacy Rule's use and disclosure provisions.
-However, limited data sets are NOT not subject to the HIPAA accounting requirements.
+Disclosures of a limited data set, are not subject to certain HIPAA rules.
+One of these is the "Accounting of disclosures of PHI" requirements.
 HIPAA accounting requirements mandate that a patient or research subject has the right to request a written record (an accounting) when a covered entity has made certain disclosures of that person’s protected health information (“PHI”).
-The accounting must include all covered disclosures in the six years prior to the date of the person’s request.
+Limited data sets need not be included in an accounting.

 A data use agreement is an agreement between a covered entity and a researcher, such as a genetics researcher or infectious disease researcher.
 Under the HIPAA Privacy Rule, a covered entity is allowed to disclose medical information to a researcher.
-“Research” is defined as any systematic investigation designed to develop or contribute to generalizable knowledge.
+“Research” is defined by HIPAA as "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to general knowledge."

 The Privacy Rule permits a covered entity to disclose a limited data set to a researcher, provided that, the covered entity obtains satisfactory assurance, in the form of a data use agreement, that the limited data set recipient will only use or disclose the protected health information for limited purposes.